 5. Stick to a regular eating routine.

-During your days away from home, it is really important to eat with the current eating schedule, even if it is off due to changing time zone.
-This means you should still eat a small breakfast after awakening (8-9am), a decent size lunch around noon, and a small dinner around 5-7pm.
+During your days away from home, it is really important to eat according to the current eating schedule, even if it is off due to changing time zones.
+This means you should still eat a small breakfast after awakening (8-9 am), a decent-sized lunch around noon, and a small dinner around 5-7 pm.
 This will help your body and digestive tract align with the sun and its natural rhythm.

 6. Stay hydrated!